Last Updated: 11th June 2020

 Going Beyond Google…

-What other business reviews platforms should you target?
+What other business review platforms should you target?

 We’ve focused entirely on getting reviews on your Google My Business page in this article but that’s not to say you should ignore other review sites, just that Google should be your prime focus.
 There are a ton of review sites out there such as Yelp, Yahoo Local, Trip Advisor, Trust Link, Trust Pilot, FreeIndex and our local Bristol Online to name but a few, all go a long way in helping to build trust in your business, as well as supporting your local SEO efforts.